ratoaq2/cleanit/README.rst

 :Project page: https://github.com/ratoaq2/cleanit

 **CleanIt** is a command line tool (written in python) that helps you to keep your subtitles clean.
-You can specify rules to detect subtitle entries to be removed or patterns to be replaced.
+You can specify your own rules to detect entries to be removed or patterns to be replaced.
 Simple text matching or complex regex can be used.
+It comes with standard rules out of the box:

+* ocr: Fix common OCR errors
+* tidy: Fix common formatting issues (e.g.: extra/missing spaces after punctuation)
+* no-sdh: Remove SDH descriptions
+* no-lyrics: Remove lyrics
+* no-spam: Remove ads and spams
+* no-style: Remove font style tags like <i> and <b>
+* minimal: includes only ocr and tidy rules
+* default: includes all rules except no-style

 Usage
 -----